cmaxw/devchat-eleventy/src/my-javascript-story/mjs-129-filipa-lacerda.md

   - podcast
   - Charles Max Wood
   - Filipa Lacerda
+question1: 'What is the best technology and how do you pick it? '
+answer1: >-
+  A lot of the times the best technology is tnot the fastest one but the one that works best for your project and lets you build on top of what you already have most easily.
+question2: 'What is an aspect of Vue that draws a lot of developers ? '
+answer2: >-
+  THe Vue community, the fact that it is an open source project and  ease of use and versatility are big attractions to developers.
 ---
 Charles Max Wood talks to Filipa Lacerda in this week's My JavaScript Story.
 Filipa has been working as a front end engineer since 2011 and she currently works at GitLab.